HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Conclusion

 \section{Conclusion}

-We have presented a novel approach for the unsupervised detection of path anomalies in time series data on networks.
-Providing a new theoretical basis for anomaly detection in graphs, our work advances the state-of-the-art in multiple directions.
-We first introduce the problem of path anomaly detection and show that it cannot be addressed by existing frequency-based anomaly detection techniques.
-Projecting paths in a (first-order) graph onto higher-order De Bruijn graphs, we show that path anomaly detection can be reduced to the detection of anomalous edge weights in a higher-order graph space.
-Building on an analytically tractable null model of higher-order De Bruijn graphs, we developed a scalable method, \methodname\, that is able to detect paths that exhibit significant deviations from a random baseline, allowing us to assess statistical deviations in the frequencies of paths traversing the nodes of a graph.
+We presented \methodname, a novel approach for unsupervised detection of path anomalies in sequential data on networks.
+By providing a new theoretical basis for anomaly detection in graphs, our work advances the state-of-the-art in multiple directions.
+We introduced the problem of path anomaly detection and showed that frequency-based anomaly detection techniques cannot address it.
+Projecting paths through a first-order network onto higher-order De Bruijn graphs, we showed that path anomaly detection can be reduced to the detection of anomalous edge weights in a higher-order graph.
+Building on an analytically tractable null model of higher-order De Bruijn graphs, we developed a scalable method, \methodname\, that is able to detect paths that exhibit significant deviations from a random baseline, allowing us to assess statistical deviations in frequencies of paths traversing the nodes of a graph.
 Some limitations of \methodname\ could be addressed in future work, including (i) automatically selecting an appropriate discrimination threshold, (ii) combining analysis at different orders, and (iii )incorporating domain specific notions of anomalous paths.

-Compared to works focused on finding optimal higher-order models of time series data, our approach allows to detect which individual paths exhibit significant deviations from a random baseline.
-Our method opens new perspectives for model order reduction in higher-order network models, which can help to alleviate some of the scalability issues.
-To facilitate the reproducibility of our findings and applications of our method in real scenarios, a \texttt{python} implementation of our framework will be made available online~\cite{hypa}.